echang15/rapidprototyping-django/README.md

 ## URLS
-To make things more managable and sane, let's separate application urls from each other.
+To make things more manageable and sane, let's separate application urls from each other.

 Create a new file urls.py in your todos directory